denko-rb/denko/README.md

 #### 6. Test It

-Most boards have a regular LED on-board.
+Most boards have a regular LED on board.
 Test with the [blink](examples/led/builtin_blink.rb) example.
 If you have an on-board WS2812 LED (Neopixel), use the [WS2812 blink](examples/led/ws2812_builtin_blink.rb) example instead.
 If it starts blinking, you're ready for Ruby!

 ## Examples and Tutorials

 #### Tutorial

-- [Here](tutorial) you will find a beginner-friendly tutorial, that goes through the basics, using commented examples and diagrams.
+- [Here](tutorial) you will find a beginner-friendly tutorial that goes through the basics, using commented examples and diagrams.
 Read the comments and try modifying the code.
 You will need the following:
   - 1 [compatible microcontroller](MICROCONTROLLERS.md)
   - 1 button or momentary switch
   - 1 potentiometer (any value)